noidexe/Enjin-Coin-Documentation/docs/cloud_platform.md

 An identity will automatically be created for new users if you set an app id in the `X-App-Id` cookie/header when creating the user.

-To accept and sign any transactions, you will need to link your Enjin Wallet (Dev version) app to your App Identity.
+To accept and sign any transactions, you will need to link your Enjin Wallet (Dev version) app to your identity.
 To do this, you will need to find your **Linking Code**.

+You can find the link code with the following query:

 ```
 query viewIdentities{
   EnjinIdentities (